freezingsaddles/freezing-compose/README.md

 [2019-12-01 18:56:59 +0000] [9] [INFO] Worker exiting (pid: 9)
 [2019-12-01 18:57:00 +0000] [11] [INFO] Booting worker with pid: 11
 ```

 If it works, you can visit the local development web site at: http://127.0.0.1:8000/

 If it fails, it will have a stack trace that complains about the problem.
 The first thing to check is the `SQLALCHEMY_URL`, as it tries to connect to the database early in the boot process.

-*Note*: if you just want to do website development, it is probably easier to just set up a Python 3 virtual environment instead.
+*Note*: if you just want to do website development, it is probably easier to just set up a Python 3 virtual environment on your host instead.

 See the README for [freezing-web](https://github.com/freezingsaddles/freezing-web) for those instructions.